luisroque/TimeGEN/README.md

 # TimeGEN

-> **TimeGEN: An Efficient Generative Foundation Model for Time Series Forecasting**
+> **TimeGEN: A Cross-Domain and Generative Model for Time Series Forecasting**
-> NeurIPS 2025 Submission
+> ICLR 2026 Submission

----

-## Overview
+## Abstract

-**TimeGEN** is a lightweight generative foundation model for time series forecasting, designed to generalize across tasks and domains without relying on attention mechanisms or large-scale pretraining.
-It combines a variational encoder with a modular MLP-based decoder, providing competitive performance and superior training efficiency in both full-shot and zero-shot settings.
+We propose **TimeGEN**, a generative deep learning architecture for transfer learning in time series forecasting.
+We employ a variational encoder to capture high-level temporal representations across diverse series and domains.
+A joint reconstruction and forecasting loss enhances this generalization by shaping the latent space to retain local detail while capturing global predictive dependencies.
+Temporal normalization ensures robustness to varying input scales and noise.
+To capture multiscale dynamics, we integrate a modular decoder that combines neural basis expansion with multi-rate interpolation, balancing long-range trends with high-frequency variations.
+Extensive empirical results across ten public datasets demonstrate that **TimeGEN** consistently outperforms SOTA methods in zero-shot and cross-domain settings.
+In cross-domain settings, it reduces forecasting error by 5–35% and cuts training time by 50–90% compared to SOTA MLP and Transformer methods.

 ---